szemannp/learning_react/README.md

-# learning_react
+# learning_react_1
-Collection of my learning experience on React and eventually on Redux.
+Collection of my learning experience on React.